-RP-2014 Disability Mortality Rates projected with scale BB to 2021; males set forward 2 years, 110% of rates; females 125% of rates.
+RP-2014 Disability Mortality Rates projected with scale BB to 2022; males set forward 2 years, 110% of rates; females 125% of rates.

-The actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2020.
-Changes to the actuarial assumptions as a result of the experience study are as follows:
+The actuarial assumptions used in the June 30, 2020 valuation were based on the results of an actuarial experience study for the period from July 1, 2016 through June 30, 2020, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
+Changes to the actuarial assumptions as a result of the experience study and VRS Board action are as follows: